 The Government’s £4.4 billion Priority School Building Programme is well underway and by the end of 2021 a total of 537 schools will have been rebuilt or refurbished.

-When designing the lighting scheme for a new or refurbed school, there are many things to consider including time constraints, regulations, energy-efficiency and special client requirements.
+You need to consider many things when designing the lighting scheme for a new or refurbed school.
+These include time constraints, regulations, energy-efficiency and special client requirements.
 The development of new technologies, and the vast array of products on offer mean it can be hard to decide on the best system for the job.
 Laid out below are just a few of the things worth thinking about before making your choice.

 Regulations and guidelines